Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: VLM-based OOD Detection: Methodology

 \keypoint{b.
 Without OOD Prompts} In zero-shot OOD detection, many methods utilize OOD labels, but the difficulty and cost of creating these labels pose challenges.
-To address these issues, Ming~\etal~\cite{ming2022delving} proposed MCM, which uses only ID labels to detect OOD.
+To address these issues, \citet{ming2022delving} proposed MCM, which uses only ID labels to detect OOD.
 MCM is a simple approach that devises softmax scaling to align visual features with textual concepts for OOD detection.
-Despite its simplicity, MCM has high effectiveness and scalability, and it serves as a crucial baseline in CLIP-based OOD detection.
-Building on the concept of MCM, Miyai~\etal~\cite{miyai2023zero} proposed GL-MCM, which extends MCM by just adding a local MCM score to enhance the fine-grained detection capability in local regions.
-SeTAR~\cite{Li2024SeTAROD} enhances MCM and GL-MCM by changing the model's weight matrices using a simple greedy search algorithm.
-We consider these methods to be post-hoc methods for CLIP-based OOD detection in that they directly employ an ID classifier for OOD detection.
-Due to their simplicity and high scalability, these post-hoc methods can bring fundamental performance improvements for many subsequent methods~\cite{miyai2023locoop, nie2023out, li2024_negprompt}.
-Therefore, we expect that this field should be developed further in the future, reflecting the trajectory of the field before CLIP emerged~\cite{msp17iclr,odin18iclr,mahananobis18nips,energyood20nips,gram20icml,wang2021canmulti,she23iclr,sun2022dice,sun2022knn,mood21cvpr,gram19nipsw}.
+Despite its simplicity, MCM has high effectiveness and scalability, and it serves as a crucial baseline in VLM-based OOD detection.
+Building on the concept of MCM, \citet{miyai2023zero} proposed GL-MCM, which extends MCM by just adding a local MCM score to enhance the fine-grained detection capability in local regions.
+Based on MCM and GL-MCM SeTAR~\citep{Li2024SeTAROD} enhances them by changing the model's weight matrices using a simple greedy search algorithm.
+As for another direction, some works adopt data-centric approaches~\citep{Liu2024TAG, zhang2024if}. ~\citet{Liu2024TAG} proposed TAG, which applies simple augmentations to the ID text prompts. ~\citet{zhang2024if} proposed CoVer, which enhances separability by averaging confidence scores across corrupted inputs, leveraging the greater confidence drop in OOD samples under corruptions.

+We consider these methods to be post-hoc methods for VLM-based OOD detection in that they directly employ an ID classifier for OOD detection.
+Due to their simplicity and high scalability, these post-hoc methods can bring fundamental performance improvements for many subsequent methods~\citep{miyai2023locoop, nie2023out, li2024_negprompt}.
+Therefore, we expect that this field should be developed further in the future, reflecting the trajectory of the field before CLIP emerged~\citep{msp17iclr,odin18iclr,mahananobis18nips,energyood20nips,gram20icml,wang2021canmulti,she23iclr,sun2022dice,sun2022knn,mood21cvpr,gram19nipsw}.